MixusMinimax/AdventOfCode2021/README.md

 Useful?
 No. Fast?
 Not necessarily, but I did make sure to optimize what needed to be optimized (i.e. [Day 6](./days/Day06.cs)).

 This is my first time working with dotnet for real (ignoring Mono, especially since in Unity the language is very far behind).

+This project uses Reflection to run only the code for the current day.
+If it is the 10th in the month, Day10.cs will be executed.
+Is this useful?
+Absolutely not.
+But I needed a reason to use Reflection somewhere in this project.